Mark-MDO47/GraduationCap2017/README.md

 Pictures and pointers to videos of Graduation cap are in the /FirstCap directory<br>

-A few videos of the graduation cap: tour - https://youtu.be/3sHkcpifI_0 - Walkthrough of Graduation Cap<br>
+A few videos of the graduation cap:<br>
+tour - https://youtu.be/3sHkcpifI_0 - Walkthrough of Graduation Cap<br>
 btn 1 - https://youtu.be/MmYY2umBRew - Down the Drain and Haunted<br>
 btn 2 - https://youtu.be/tLaOULMrv5k - Radar with POLY and 2018<br>